amponce/dispute-debt/README.md

 ### Basic Page Layout

-The `Layout` component provides a consistent structure with VA header and footer:
+The `Layout` component provides a consistent structure with VA header, footer, and automatic breadcrumbs:

 ```jsx
 import Layout from '../components/layout';